AliceO2Group/analysis-framework/docs/advanced-specifics/eventMixing.md

 which returns tuples of tracks (one track from each table of tracks).

-There are several *CombinationIndexPolicies* available which are explained [here](../framework/framework.md#getting-combinations-pairs-triplets-).
+There are several *CombinationIndexPolicies* available which are explained [here](../basics-tasks/CombiningData.md).
 It is recommended that you will get first well acquainted with combinations before moving on to mixing.

-## Event mixing
+## Mixing generator

 `GroupedCombinationsGenerator` which generates mixed event pairs is a generalization of block combination policies.
 Therefore, it accepts the same parameters: